MaxxHaehn/BellAutomation/README.md

 Please see the code for comments and specific documentation This code was built for Windows (hence .vbs) using an ACE SmartDome, PlaneWave Instruments 4 Telescope and Shutter software, and MaximDL for imaging and file saving.
 ## Credits
 The "barebones" of this code (specifically the Process, TakeExposure, and PrepareToImage subroutines, and the GetSequenceNumber function) were initially written by ACP Observatory Control Software.
-See [https://diffractionlimited.com/maxim-dl-extras/] for the original code.
+See [https://diffractionlimited.com/maxim-dl-extras/] for the original code, specifically "Sequenced Image Acquisition".
+I cannot find the original author yet.